michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0020.md

 ### Definition
 - n: (microbiology) single-celled or noncellular spherical or spiral or rod-shaped organisms lacking chlorophyll that reproduce by fission; important as pathogens and for biochemical properties; taxonomy is difficult; often considered to be plants
 ### Family
-bacteria: bacterial, bacterioid, bacterise, bacterize, bacteroid+;antibacterial: antibacterials;bacterial: antibacterial, bacterially
+- bacteria: bacterial, bacterioid, bacterise, bacterize, bacteroid+
+- antibacterial: antibacterials
+- bacterial: antibacterial, bacterially
 ### Examples
 - The scientists told the BBC television network that they believe the gut bacteria release chemicals that over-activate immune cells in the brain.
 - The roots of legumes host bacteria that replenish nitrogen levels.